NatWest returns to profit after heavy Covid hits

 The bank reported an operating pre-tax profit of £4 billion in 2021, up from an operating pre-tax loss of £481 million a year earlier.

-During the year it put £1.3 billion back on to its balance sheet from the £3.2 billion put aside during the pandemic, including £341 million in the final three months of the year.
+“That is not something Alison and Katie (Murray, NatWest finance chief) necessarily completely welcome, but we are not aiming to be top quartile.

+“We’re aiming to be competitive in the range, but we’re not aiming for the top of the range.”

-Shareholders are to receive £3.8 billion through a dividend of 7.5p a share, and a £750 million share buyback scheme was announced, which removes stock from circulation in an attempt to boost its price.
+In addition to the bonuses paid out, shareholders are set to receive £3.8 billion through a dividend of 7.5p a share, and a £750 million share buyback scheme, which removes stock from circulation in an attempt to boost its price.

 This includes £1.7 billion to the taxpayer, with the Government owning a stake of just under 51%.